 Part 1: Child's Play

 When I was a kid, I played trumpet briefly and took a few piano lessons.
 But I quit both; I was too busy getting in trouble in the streets of Brooklyn with my cousins.
 I sang in the boys’ chorus in high school and later in several choirs.

-My brother was a jazz DJ in New Jersey when I was in my teens, and it was on his late-night radio show that I first heard John Coltrane, Gerry Mulligan, Jim Hall, Paul Desmond, Charlie Parker, Cannonball Adderley, Bill Evans and the other jazz of the period.
-I got to see the Modern Jazz Quartet. live, and the Thelonious Monk big band at Town Hall.
+My brother was a jazz DJ in New Jersey when I was in my teens, and it was on his late-night radio show that I first heard John Coltrane, Gerry Mulligan, Jim Hall, Paul Desmond, Charlie Parker, Cannonball Adderley, Bill Evans et al. I got to see the Modern Jazz Quartet live, the Thelonious Monk big band at Town Hall and The Dave Brubeck Quartet at the New York World's Fair.
 For me, Coltrane and the Beatles were on the same plane.

-I started college as an architecture major, but dropped out to play with an acid-rock band called Mariah.
+I started college in California as an architecture major, but dropped out to play with an acid-rock band called Mariah.
 I drove the truck and occasionally sat in on second rhythm guitar.
-The band played mostly benefit concerts to raise money for radical political causes in the Bay Area.
+After a while the band mostly played benefit concerts to raise money for radical political causes in the Bay Area.

 Part 2: Awakening